 Textbook: (estimate) $100 (Available at the BRCC Bookstore)

 ID Tag: $5 (Available at the BRCC Bookstore)

 Criminal Background Check and Drug Screening: $66.50 (form available first day of class, cost varies)

 Students must have proof of immunization for Rubella, Chicken Pox Titer, recent Two-Step TB Skin test with results (good thru clinical), proof of the first Hepatitis B Inoculation OR signed release form for the Hepatitis B Inoculation, and a current Tetanus, before enrolling in the program.
 A medical form is available for your convenience.
 Local health departments can provide any or all of the above.

-Registration will be held one day only and must be completed in person.
+Registration will be held Tuesday, December 9 (1 to 3 p.m.) and must be completed in person at the Transylvania County Campus.
 It will be first come, first serve with no waiting list.
 Payment is required at registration.

 The following identifications are required: